-According to the United Nations 2019 report on sustainable development, The around 1 million animal and plant species are now threatened with extinction, many within decades, more than ever before in human history.
-The average abundance of native species in most major land-based habitats has fallen by at least 20%, mostly since 1900
+According to the united nations 2019 report on sustainable development around one million animal and plant species are now threatened with extinction.
+The average abundance of native species in most major land-based habitats has fallen by at least 20%, mostly since 1900.

-The Fellowship of the Trees is committed to the creation, nurturing and protection of all planetary ecosystems and biodiversity.
-We are committed within our actions to ensure that it is of support to the natural environment in every way possible.
-Therefore, we choose to work with expert environmentalists to ensure that every plantation, permaculture and land regeneration action we partake in is of benefit to the land, soil and all life forms a part of it.
+Fellowship of the trees is committed to the creation, nurturing and protection of all planetary ecosystems and biodiversity.
+Therefore, we work to ensure that every action we partake in is of benefit to the land, soil and all life forms a part of it.

-Climate change refers to global and regional rise in planetary temperatures that have been more notably observed from mid to late 20th century.
+Climate change refers to the global and regional rise in planetary temperatures that have been more notably observed from mid to late 20th century.
 Rapidly increasing climate change has been highlighted as a result of anthropogenic (human) impact, increased atmospheric levels of carbon dioxide due to the use of fossil fuels, agricultural land conversion and deforestation.
+It is the richest, most industrialised countries of the world that are primarily responsible for global warming and the current climate crisis.

-We at the Fellowship of the Trees believe strongly in protecting all ancient Woodland, and advocating to prevent unnecessary deforestation both in the UK and internationally.
-We uphold the rights for all life to thrive and for natural ecosystems and forests to be protected as paramount to planetary health.
-As an organisation, we believe that the destruction of ancient woodland cannot simply be mitigated through re-planting, and therefore it is our responsibility to guard and preserve these established ‘elder’ ecosystems.
+As an organisation, we believe that the destruction of ancient woodland and old growth forests cannot simply be mitigated through replanting, and therefore it is our responsibility to guard and preserve these established ‘elder’ ecosystems.
 We advocate the use of alternative, responsible and sustainable sources of fuel, food, and energy that will prevent further harm and destruction being done to our global ancient woodland, forests and rainforests.

 In Greek Mythology the personification of the Earth as the ancient, matriarchal female deity ‘Gaia’ later was utilized within “The Gaia theory or the Gaia principle”.
 This theory proposes that living organisms interact with their inorganic surroundings on Earth to form a synergistic and self-regulating, complex system that helps to maintain and perpetuate the conditions for life on the planet.